AnderSwartz/ML-Obsidian-Notes/Neural Networks.md

 so y = h(s)w
 if its classification, sigmoid(y) to get a prob
 # Activation function
-#interview_question Where is non-linearity in NNs?
-Just in the activation function!

-A linear activation function would reduce the NN to a linear model

-Common activation functions: tanh, ReLU, and sigmoid

 # Backpropagation
 ![[Pasted image 20241104202436.png]]